-My work focuses on the intersection between law and ethics, with a particular interest in data trusts, machine ethics, agency and the role of habit within moral decisions.
-I am currently based at the University of Birmingham and a fellow at the Alan Turing Institute.
+My work focuses on the intersection between law and ethics, with a particular interest in machine ethics, agency and the role of habit within moral decisions.
+I am currently a professor at the University of Birmingham and a fellow at the Alan Turing Institute.

 On 01st March 2024, I will take up the Inaugural Jeff Price Chair in Digital Law at KCL.